TKomericki/Rhetos-wiki/Create-your-first-Rhetos-application.md

 and later add some additional features to the application in other tutorial articles.
 It is a simplified example of a business application that manages different processes in a bookstore.

+> NOTE: This article applies to **older versions of Rhetos framework**.
+For Rhetos framework **v4.0 and later** versions see article [Creating a new WCF application with Rhetos framework](Creating-new-WCF-Rhetos-application).

 Contents:

 1. [Setup](#setup)